 I’m often wondering how these experiences will be remembered by them in future years.

-Should you take the train during the day or night?
+Should you take the Polar Express in Squamish during the day or night?

 There are arguments for both options.
 We did the 10:00 AM departure.
 The daylight allowed us to look out the window and see our surroundings.
 We passed through trees and lakes and pretended we were in the Arctic.

 The night option is true to the movie, but it’s difficult to see anything outside the window because it’s dark and there’s a reflection from the inside light (we were given this info by someone who has done both).

 Things to know before you go:

 - It’s best to purchase tickets online.
 There are a limited number of departures, so you would be wise to book your tickets well in advance.
 It will sell out.

 - Departures run on Saturdays and Sundays, from late November to the weekend before Christmas.
 There are multiple departures each day.